ckkz-it/underlinedef-jquery/readme.md

+#Underline Definitions

-#Underline Definitions 0.0.1 by Andrey Laguta
+Underline Definitions 1.0.0 by Andrey Laguta.

 Create underline definitions for your choosed words and definitions.